pinhers/terraform-rds-webapp/README.md

 - Database connectivity: verify SG rules (web → db on 5432), `rds_endpoint`, and credentials.
 - Compose not running: `docker compose -f /home/ubuntu/terraform-rds-webapp/docker-compose.yml up -d` then check logs.
 - Healthcheck failing: confirm the `entries` table exists in `<db_name>`; create it manually if not.
+- Ansible auto-run from Terraform: see `null_resource.ansible_provision` in `main.tf`.
+It executes two playbooks: `ansible/generate-inventory.yml` and `ansible/site.yml`.
+Re-run them manually if needed.

 ## Next Steps
 - Add nginx site config to proxy the Flask app (e.g., to a Gunicorn service) and manage it via Ansible handlers.